pcchase617/Voyager-Project-2/README.md

 # Voyage Advisor
 A travel app that generates information about flights, and costs based on a set criteria

-## About Uss O_O
+## About Us O_O
 Project Members:
-* Camzilo
+* Camilo
 * Chase
 * Liberato
 * Luna

 ## Your Task

- Our challenge is to build a a traval desitination website with price, place, and real time price update.
-Our project gol is to utilize the followin items in our project: HTML, CSS, JS, JSON, Jquery, Node, SQL, and API features runnig at current connection of the website.
-This will allow our browser to run at a danamictally and current data utiliszng the 'amadeus api'
+Our challenge is to build a a travel destination website with price, place, and real time price updates.
+Our project goal is to utilize the following items in our project: HTML, CSS, JS, JSON, Jquery, Node, SQL, and API features running at current connection of the website.
+This will allow our browser to run at a dramatically and current data utilizng the 'amadeus api'

 ## Project Requirements
- Our chanllege to our Poject will consist of the following task listed bellow:
+Our challenge to our Poject will consist of the following task listed bellow:

 * Use Node.js and Express.js to create a RESTful API.

-* Use Handlebars.js(Or another) as the template engine.
+* Use Handlebars.js (or another language) as the template engine.

 * Use MySQL and the Sequelize ORM for the database.